 With temperate weather and almost no temperature extremes, Durazno invites visitors to discover this place all through the year.

-It is important to point out that Durazno has an alternative international airport equipped with modern runways.
-At this airport, air traffic may operate without any inconveniences when the weather conditions determine that Carrasco should be closed.
+It is important to point out that Durazno has the alternative Santa Bernardina international airport equipped with modern runways, where air traffic may operate without any inconveniences when the weather conditions determine that Carrasco should be closed.
 Furthermore, the railway leaving from the Montevideo Central Station crosses the city center and reaches the City of Rivera, on the Brazilian border.